Gangsters and Thugs

-"Gangsters and Thugs" is the first single by American punk rock/hip hop band Transplants from their sophomore album Haunted Cities, and their third single overall.
+"Gangsters and Thugs" is the first single by American punk rock/hip hop band Transplants from their second album, Haunted Cities, and their third single overall.
 It was produced by Tim Armstrong and Dave Carlock, and released via LaSalle Records/Atlantic Records in 2005.
 The single peaked at number 25 on the US Alternative Songs (Billboard) and number 35 on the UK Singles Chart.

-The song "Gangsters & Thugs" was written and performed by the Transplants (Robert "Skinhead Rob" Aston, Tim Armstrong, Travis Barker) featuring backing vocals from Richard Stites.
+The song "Gangsters and Thugs" was written and performed by the Transplants (Robert "Skinhead Rob" Aston, Tim Armstrong, and Travis Barker), featuring backing vocals from Richard Stites.